cyle/sigil/API.md

 To get a list of nodes within a certain radius of a node, simply send a GET request to `/nodes/nearby/:source/radius/:r`, where `:source` is the origin node unique ID and `:r` is the radius (int or float number) you would like to search within.
 On success, this will return a `200` HTTP status code and an array of nodes.
 If no nodes are found within the radius, it will return a `200` HTTP status code and `null`.

+To get the node closest to a certain node, simply send a GET request to `/node/closest/:source`, where `:source` is the origin node unique ID.
+This will return a `200` HTTP status code and a node object.

 ## Creating

 To create a new node, send a POST request to `/node` with a JSON object with as many of the above Node-type attributes as you want.
 Any attributes left out will be zero'd.
 For example, if you send along: